jojocoder28/vinnoswad_restaurant_management/README.md

 - Node.js (v18 or later)
 - npm or yarn
 - A MongoDB database instance (local or cloud-based like MongoDB Atlas)
+- A Cloudinary account (a free account is sufficient)

 ### Installation & Setup